kaksv/ubuntuvote/README.md

-# 💎 Emerald Academy
+#  Submission for learnweb3 Decentralised AI Season 1

-## 🚩 Challenge 4: Voting
+## 🚩 The Ubuntu DAO

-🎫 Deploy a Voting contract to learn the basics of voting inside of a DAO on the Flow blockchain and Cadence.
-You'll use:
-- The local Flow emulator to deploy smart contracts.
-- The local Flow dev wallet to log into test accounts.
-- A template Next.js app with sample scripts and transactions to interact with your contract.
+🚩 The Ubuntu DAO is a decentralized Autonomous organisation for proposing, submitinf, discussing and taking dicisions on the next developments, points of focus or support for the developers of products supporting humanity.
+- We believe in the having discussions to resolve to give priority to what next to forcus on and implement for our people growth.
+- Human sovereignity is also at the heart of Ubuntu DAO
+- Taking on the responsibility to buid the future we want to see.

-🌟 The final deliverable is a DApp that spins up an open DAO that lets community members create proposals and vote within it based on token holdings that govern the DAO.
+🌟 Thus Ubuntu is a DApp that spins up an open DAO that lets community members create proposals and vote within it based on token holdings that govern the DAO.

-💬 Meet other builders working on this challenge and get help in the [Emerald City Discord](https://discord.gg/emeraldcity)!

----

-# 🚶 Walkthrough

-View a whole walkthrough of this quest [here](https://academy.ecdao.org/en/quickstarts/4-voting).

----

-# ⚔️ Side Quests

-> 🏃 Head to your next challenge [here](https://academy.ecdao.org/en/quickstarts/5-multisign).

-> 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!

-> 👉 Problems, questions, comments on the stack?
-Post them to the [💎 Emerald City Discord](https://discord.gg/emeraldcity).
+💬 We are excited to buid : kakoozavian@gmail.com